stuartcusackie/laravel-notification-log/docs/basic-usage/querying-the-notification-log.md

 use App\Notifications\OrderSentNotification;

 $logItem = $user->latestLoggedNotification(
-    notificationType: OrderSentNotification::class, // search for a specific notification type
+    notificationTypes: OrderSentNotification::class, // search for a specific notification type
     before: $carbon, // we're looking for a notification before the given carbon instance
     after: $carbon, // we're looking for a notification after the given carbon instance
     fingerprint: 'dummy-fingerprint' // search for a log item with this fingerprint